Top 5 Questions Your Recruiting Chatbot Should Ask Job Seekers

 Question #1: What kind of benefits are offered?

 It’s probably no surprise that our sample company sees more questions about compensation and benefits than any other category, and I’m willing to bet money it’s the same for just about every other organization as well.
-You don’t have to break down your entire benefits package on your website but, ideally, your recruiting chatbot can share the basic broad strokes that will help job seekers determine whether your benefits are attractive enough, compared to the other potential employers they are considering.
+You don’t have to break down your entire benefits package on your website but, ideally, your recruiting chatbot can share the basic broad strokes that will help job seekers determine whether your benefits are attractive enough for the types of positions you're advertising, compared to the other potential employers they are considering.

 Don’t limit yourself to discussing health benefits and vacation time, either.
 If a job seeker is asking this question, they will likely want to know about other perks, so if your company offers tuition reimbursement, paid time off for volunteering, or other unique benefits, make sure job seekers know about them.